vmware-archive/gp-r/HomePage.md

 * [Plotting](#plotting)

 ## <a name="overview"/> Overview
 There are lots of different ways to use R with the Greenplum database.
-This documentation is intended for practitioners who want pragmatic tips on how to navigate GP+R.
+This documentation should be considered a guide for practitioners and *not* official documentation.
+The intention is to give pragmatic tips on how to navigate GP+R.

 ## <a name="installation"/> Verify installation
 CONTENT TBD